nikkhil13/plugin2020_workshop/README.md

 # plugin2020_workshop
-Repository for the Workshop conducted in PLUGIN 2020 Anallytics India Magazine AI Virtual Conference
+Repository for the Workshop conducted in PLUGIN 2020 Analytics India Magazine AI Virtual Conference.